 Shopping in Munich

 Shopping in Munich includes trendy upmarket boutiques and antique stores, as well as high-street labels in its shopping malls.
 Shoppers can feast their eyes on top fashion merchandise by strolling down Maximilianstrasse and the adjoining Theatinerstrasse.

 Those who enjoy finding unique items should visit one of the city's numerous markets.
 The Viktualienmarkt, in particular, is a colourful maze of stalls, with everything from fresh flowers to mouthwatering street food.
 Elisabethmarkt is another great option for those looking for fresh produce.

 Nightlife in Munich

 Munich’s nightlife scene is as eclectic and diverse as everything else in the city.
-As a major centre for the arts in Germany, expats in Munich can expect to be treated to top quality live music and theatre performances.
+As a major centre for the arts in Germany, Munich hosts top quality live music and theatre performances.
 On any given night, residents can choose from having informal drinks in a traditional beer hall, dancing the night away at a contemporary club or spending an evening immersed in the works of great German classical composers.